v4n00/sr-booster/README.md

 - `playerWinProbability` - probability of the first player winning the match
 - `checkInCooldownAverage` - how long a game lasts
 - `checkOutCooldownAverage` - how long until the next game starts
+- `isEloSeason` - if the game is in elo season

 ## Errors